stephenplaza/FiresideChat/README.md

 ## TODO

-* Add a moderator mode to accept/reject posts.
+* Hide old messages.
 * Allow component to take a Firebase token for login to allow server side control of user access and moderation.
-* Provide a panel to allow moderators to broadcast messages.
+* Provide a panel to allow moderators to broadcast messages and polls.
 * Export chat widget component for reuse in other REACT environments, allow for multiple chat windows.